ldmud/python-efuns/README.md

 # Python Efun package for LDMud

-These are routines and python efuns for management of Python efuns with LDMud 3.5 and later.
+These are routines and python efuns for management of Python efuns and types with LDMud 3.5 and later.

-The package allows efuns to be dynamically detected, registered and reloaded.
+The package allows efuns and types to be dynamically detected, registered and reloaded.

 This package contains the following efuns:
  * `void python_reload()`